Lawrence S. Bloomberg Faculty of Nursing

 • Exploration of role expectations for point-of-care clinical leaders.

-• Opportunity to reflect on one’s own personal leadership skills & abilities development.
+• Opportunity to reflect upon and develop personal leadership skills & abilities.

 • Examining regulatory, legislative, and individual organizational contexts within which the clinical leader works.